PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-04 19:13:26
+Last updated: 2024-04-04 19:13:58
-Random Quote: Since when do vegans eat fried chicken? - Hank Schrader
+Random Quote: In King's Landing, there are two sorts of people.
+The players and the pieces.  -  Petyr Baelish